This is a picture of Nereid.

 Neptune has // Call the moon count function defined in the document head print_moon_count('neptune'); moons.
-It also has rings, but its rings are different from Saturn's.
-Neptune's largest moon is named...more
+As is the case with all of the gas giant planets in our Solar System, it also has a series of...more

 Triton was discovered by W. Lassell in 1846.
-Of the 8 moons, it is the 2nd farthest from Neptune.
-Triton may be one of the largest of the icy moons with a diameter that is about half the distance across...more
+Of the 8 moons, it is the 2nd farthest from Neptune, with a standoff distance of 354,800 km.
+Triton may be one of the largest of the icy moons, is comparable...more

-This image of Triton reveals many neat features of its surface.
-The surface of Triton's surface is a mix of Ganymede's and Europa's surfaces.
-Old areas of Triton's surface have many craters and younger...more
+This gorgeous image of Triton reveals many interesting features of its surface.
+The surface of Triton is halfway between that of Ganymede and that of Europa, of the Galilean satellites.
+There are portions...more

-The atmosphere of Neptune is a lot like that of Uranus, and unlike that of Saturn and Jupiter.
-On Jupiter and Saturn, the atmosphere is mostly made of the simple molecules hydrogen and helium.
-The atmosphere...more
+The atmosphere of Neptune is very similar to that of Uranus, and unlike that of Saturn and Jupiter.
+On Jupiter and Saturn, the atmosphere is mostly composed of the simple molecules hydrogen and helium....more